Razer goes immersive with new in-room gaming projection and 3-screen laptop

 Razer says that the new laptop is the world’s first portable laptop with three built-in monitors.
 Each of its 17.3-inch 4K IGZO displays includes NVIDIA G-SYNC tech for smooth framerates, as well as 180-degree NVIDIA Surround View gaming.
 And while it’s potentially a device that could stand in for VR experiences, the Valerie is also built to be VR-ready with seamless integration and support for devices like HTC’s Vive and the Oculus Rift, Razer said.

-The screens fold out on hinges that are operated by the user, and are optional to use (supported games will change their view as you change the screen setup).
+The screens fold out on hinges that are operated by the user and are optional to use (supported games will change their view as you change the screen setup).

 While the initial aim of the Valerie laptop is to offer a wider screen to gamers, Razer is also continuing its wider strategy of building products and experiences not just for the hardcore gaming world.
 In this case, the company is positioning the computer as a strong contender for those who might need a large screen for other uses, such as design or business professionals.